 ❋

-Workshops that slow you down, spark conversation, and help you create something meaningful
+Workshops that slow you down, spark conversation, and help you create something meaningful to honour the moment

 Sometimes we just need to stop.
 Make something with our hands.
 Have a proper conversation.
 Create space to breathe.